Best Cell Phones for Seniors: Options That Are Easy to Use

 Best Smartphones for Seniors

 The Moto G6 Play offers outstanding value for seniors on a budget.
-It features a large 5.7-inch HD display, a water-repellant coating, and both front and rear-facing cameras.
+It features a large 5.7-inch HD display, a water-repellent coating, and both front and rear-facing cameras.
 The battery lasts an exceptionally long time.
 And the fingerprint sensor allows you to unlock the phone with a simple touch.

 This smartphone features a 5.8-inch screen that offers clear rendering and good outdoor visibility.
 It comes with accessibility features for those with hearing, vision, and other physical challenges or disabilities.
 It also has a long-lasting battery, front and rear cameras, and expandable memory.

 Plus, Samsung phones offer an optional Easy Mode that, when activated, simplifies the layout and enlarges the icons on the home screen.
 You can buy an unlocked version for $277.70.*